Insight

 Step 1: Define roles and responsibilities

-Start by listing every role that might touch a deal.
-Then define what each role does and when they step in.
+Then get specific about what each person does and exactly when they step in.

 Step 4: Set up hand-off processes

-Document how information moves between team members.
-What notes should an SDR capture?
-How does an AE prepare for a hand-off call?
-What does customer success need to know before onboarding
+Document exactly how information moves between team members.
+What notes should a qualifying agent capture?
+What does a closer need to know before picking up the call?

 Step 5: Track activity and outcomes